 Finding suitable, long-term accommodation is more complicated when you have additional needs or requirements.
 Things are starting to change but we know there’s more to do if young people with SEND are going to have the same housing options available to them as the rest of the population.
 The first step is supporting young people to think about how they want to live and then understand what options are available to them.
 The Home Wiki (still a draft) is one way to find out about finding a home.

 Can't find what you are looking for?

-If you would prefer to meet someone to talk, with an interpreter or signer if you need one, please call FIS to make an appointment at the Town Hall.
+If you would prefer to meet someone to talk, with an interpreter or signer if you need one, please call THRIVE Online to make an appointment at the Town Hall.

-We can see people who drop in to the Customer Centre at the Town Hall, but only if an FIS Disability Information Officer is available.
+We can see people who drop in to the Customer Centre at the Town Hall, but only if a Disability Information Officer is available.